lucapinello/CRISPResso/README.rst

 OUTPUT
 -----------
-The output of CRISPResso consists in of a set of informative graphs is generated, allowingthat allow for the quantification and visualization of where the position and  which types of outcomes are localized inwithin the an amplicon sequence.
+The output of CRISPResso consists of a set of informative graphs that allow for the quantification and visualization of the position and type of outcomes within an amplicon sequence.
 An example is shown below:

 .. image:: https://github.com/lucapinello/CRISPResso/blob/master/CRISPResso_output.png?raw=true